Les Crane: Later career

-In 1967 Crane tried his hand at acting, starring as Jack, the leader of the three detectives in I Love a Mystery, a pilot film film for a proposed series based on the popular radio show.
-The series wasn't developed, and the movie didn't air until 1973.
+Crane had another acting part in 1967, starring as Jack, the leader of three detectives in I Love a Mystery, a pilot film for a proposed television series based on the popular radio show that had aired from 1939 to 1944.
+His colleagues were portrayed by Hagan Beggs and David Hartman.
+The series wasn't developed, and NBC aired the film in 1968.

 In 1968, Les Crane was hosting a radio talk show on KLAC in Los Angeles.
-Critics noted that in the style of the 1960s, he now dressed in a turtleneck and moccasins, sprinkling his speech with words like "groovy." ("Communicasters," 1968).
+Critics noted that in the style of the late 1960s, he now dressed in a turtleneck and moccasins, sprinkling his speech with words like "groovy."
 However, he was still doing interviews with major newsmakers and discussing topics like civil disobedience, hippies and the rising popularity of meditation.
-(Sweeney, 1968) He also did some local TV talk.
 Crane left KLAC when the station switched to a country music format.

+For approximately nine months during 1968, Crane had two jobs: his KLAC radio show and a syndicated television talk show that originated from independent station KTTV channel 11 in Los Angeles.
+Outlets for this syndicated series included WTTG Channel 5 in Washington, DC, according to multiple television schedule listings in The Washington Post and The Washington Star when it was known as the Evening Star.
+YouTube has one entire telecast from this series, running time 48 minutes 25 seconds, with the YouTube title "The Les Crane Show August/Sept 1968."
+It consists of Crane and two guests, Joseph Lewis and Jack Lindsey, discussing the policies of California governor Ronald Reagan.
+As the episode exists in its entirety, it establishes that producers and syndication company executives did not include studio audience members in Crane’s conversations with his guests.
+In the 1960s, syndicated talk shows aired several days, or as much as a few weeks, after they were videotaped, and the broadcast date varied with each local television station, so those situations ruled out viewer phone calls.
+Why the syndication company bailed out of Crane’s show in 1968 was not reported by newspapers or trade papers for the broadcasting industry.